drslump/pysh/README.md

 ```

 TODO: Check https://github.com/fish-shell/fish-shell/issues/1040 for nifty details
-      of the problems of implenting process substitution.
+      of the problems of implementing process substitution.

 Redirect shortcuts: